 We invite you to follow Dylan on his journey from nursing student to landing his first job as an RN to someday becoming a board certified flight nurse.
 No matter what your dream job is, we hope reading about Dylan’s successes and challenges will help you chart your own course and make the going a little easier.
 Each time Dylan adds a new entry, we will post on our Facebook page with #ChartYourCourse and #DylansJourney.

 That’s why we also encourage you to check out these BCEN resources: NSNA and industry scholarships, how to tackle test anxiety, the benefits of professional association memberships (including certification exam discounts), white papers and research on the value of certification, and BCEN’s certification candidate handbook.

-Hi, my name is Dylan and I’m a student in the nursing program at William Jewell College.
-In the months to come, I’ll be sharing some of the milestones and decision points along my path to becoming certified through BCEN and ultimately landing my dream job as a board certified flight nurse.
+Hi, my name is Dylan and I’m finally an RN!
+On this page, I’m sharing some of the milestones and decision points along my path to becoming certified through BCEN and ultimately landing my dream job as a board certified flight nurse.